academie-de-espee/earl-marshal/training/rapier-marshal.md

 * BE NICE TO YOUR FIELD STAFF

 # Paperwork
-* Become familiar with the earl marshal website: https://warrant.atlantia.sca.org.
+* Become familiar with the [earl marshal website](https://marshal.atlantia.sca.org) and the [warrant site](https://warrant.atlantia.sca.org).
 * If you are running a practice, familiarize yourself with the waiver reporting requirements.
-* Be sure to go to earl marshal page and use "request a new warrant" to tell KRM you took this class.
+* Be sure to go to the warrant page and use "request a new warrant" to tell KRM you took this class.
   * You are required to have an AEL account.
   * Specify if you are starting your MIT process or completing your training requirements.
 * Print the rules, keep them with you at every event you marshal.